dart-backend/belatuk-examples/auth/backend/README.md

-# A simple application with Authentication
+# A simple web application

-A simple example of user authentication in Angel3 that stores a token in a `token` cookie
+A simple web application with user authentication in Angel3 that stores access token in a `token` cookie

 ## Build